 There may be a few sneaky benefits to working from home in the heat that help you to be more productive.

-While heat can be uncomfortable, you may be someone who loves the sunshine so being able to take lunch out in the garden or work outside for a period are all wonderful benefits.
+While heat can be uncomfortable, you may be someone who loves the sunshine so being able to take lunch out in the garden or work outside for a short period are all wonderful benefits.